A night of firsts at the Golden Globes

 "I do believe and I hope we can elicit change through the stories we tell and the way we tell them," she said.
 "Let's keep the conversation alive."

-Elisabeth Moss took home the award for best performance by an actress in a TV drama for her starring role in the dystopian series, "The Handmaid's Tale."
+Elisabeth Moss took home the award for best performance by an actress in a TV drama for her starring role in the Hulu dystopian series, "The Handmaid's Tale."

-Moss thanked Margaret Atwood, the author of the book the drama is based on, in a powerful speech that included her thoughts on female characters breaking through "the white space."
+Moss thanked Margaret Atwood, the author of the book the drama is based, in a powerful speech that included her thoughts on female characters breaking through "the white space."

-"We no longer live in the blank white spaces at the edge of print," Moss said.
+"We no longer live in the blank, white spaces at the edge of print," Moss said.
 "We no longer live in the gaps between the stories.
 We are the story and print and we are writing the story ourselves."

 "The Handmaids Tale" also won for best TV drama.

-Seth Meyers kicked off Sunday's ceremony getting laughs about Hollywood's major controversy.
+Host Seth Meyers kicked off Sunday's ceremony with a monologue that included a few jokes about President Trump, but he targeted most of his humor toward Hollywood.

-The ceremony marks the unofficial beginning of the entertainment awards season, and this year the industry is grappling with more than issues of race and who will say what about President Donald Trump.

-"For the male nominees in the room tonight, this is the first time in three months it won't be terrifying to hear your name read out loud," Meyers joked, referencing the climate in Hollywood following the flood of sexual misconduct allegations against former film mogul Harvey Weinstein and other prominent men.
+"For the male nominees in the room tonight, this is the first time in three months it won't be terrifying to hear your name read out loud," Meyers joked, referencing the flood of recent sexual-misconduct controversies within the entertainment industry.

 "Harvey Weinstein isn't here tonight because, well, I've heard rumors he's crazy and difficult to work with," Meyers quipped.
 "But don't worry, he'll be back in 20 years when he becomes the first person ever booed during the In Memoriam."

-It was a good night for HBO's "Big Little Lies," which in addition to Kidman's award also won for best limited series or motion picture made for television, best supporting actor for Alexander Skarsgard and best supporting actress for Laura Dern.
+Among the night's big winners was "Big Little Lies."
+In addition to Kidman's win, the show also won Globes for best limited series or motion picture made for television, best supporting actor for Alexander Skarsgard and best supporting actress for Laura Dern.

+The film "Three Billboards Outside Ebbing, Missouri," about a mother's quest to find her daughter's killer, won for best motion picture, drama.
+Stars Frances McDormand and Sam Rockwell won best actress and best supporting actor, respectively.

+The coming-of-age film "Lady Bird" won the Globe for best movie comedy, and its star Saoirse Ronan won for best comedic actress.

-The ceremony comes at a time when the #MeToo movement, which has cast attention on sexual harassment, violence and gender inequality, has found champions among the stars and birthed Time's Up, a newly launched anti-sexual harassment and assault initiative organized by more than 1000 women in entertainment.
+The Golden Globes come at a time when the #MeToo movement, which has cast attention on sexual harassment, violence and gender inequality, has found champions among women in entertainment.
+Time's Up, an anti-sexual harassment and assault initiative organized by hundreds of women in the industry, launched one week ago.

 Women and men supporting the organization arrived to the Globes wearing black, many accessorizing with a pin featuring the Time's Up logo.